tesatory/mazebase/README.md

 ## Design

-Mazebase is designed for easily building randomized gridworlds, especially for experimenting with a single agent and multiple tasks/environments.
+Mazebase is designed for easily building randomized gridworlds, especially for experimenting with agents playing in multiple tasks/environments.

 Basic architecture: